 As a travel agency, you can trigger the process with Facebook.
 Facebook is comparatively easy when it comes to generating new fans.
 You could do it simply by targeting the existing clients.
 Enter the existing email list into Facebook and target a page promoting ad.

-Work by building a like-minded community of travelers on Twitter.
-Engage with them regularly on a real time basis by starting some engaging travel related conversations.
+Work by building a like-minded community of travellers on Twitter.
+Engage with them regularly on a real time basis by starting some engaging travel-related conversations.